Joel S. Goldsmith Teachings

 He eventually left the Church as his own

-teaching began to unfold, but often
+message began to unfold, but often

 movement.

-The Infinite Way was
+The book The Infinite Way

 published in 1952 and other books followed, all of which attracted

-thousands of students worldwide.
+thousands of followers worldwide.
 He

 was one of the first people to introduce meditation to the Western world